 If your business produces any of these edible goodies, use this opportunity to your advantage.
 However, even if your company specialty is as far removed from food as possible, you can still incorporate these monthlong occasions into your email marketing by capitalizing on the cozy, wintry vibe they bring.

-Celebrate the wonder of indoor plants on January 10th.
+Celebrate the wonder of indoor plants on January 10th, which is the National Houseplant Appreciation Day.
 Nurseries, home improvement stores, and gardening supply stores have a goldmine on their hands.
-You can post teasers for your deals in the week leading up to the big day and then run sales that week.

 January is a month for planning the future, and January 13th is a great time to embrace those aspirations on Make Your Dream Come True Day.